Key proposals in Major League Baseball labor negotiations

 SALARY ARBITRATION

-MLB: Would retain current system for players with at least three years of service and less than six, plus the top 22% by service time with at least two years but less than three, the cutoff since 2013.
+MLB: Would retain current system for players with at least three years of service and less than six, plus the top 22% by service time — a group termed Super 2 — with at least two years but less than three, the cutoff since 2013.
 The Super 2 class began in 1991 at 17%.

-MLBPA: Would lower eligibility to two years of major league service, plus the top 75% by service time with at least two years but less than three.
-MLBPA estimated 98 additional players would become eligible post-2021 with a cutoff of 2 years, 27 days.
-MLB estimated an additional 97.
+MLBPA: Would increase the Super 2 group to include 35% of players by service time with at least two years of service but less than three.

 PRE-ARBITRATION BONUS POOL

-MLBPA: Proposed a new bonus pool for those not yet eligible for arbitration, who would split a $115 million from central revenue, based on WAR, appearances on an all-MLB team and recognition such as best position player, best pitcher and best rookie Would be split among 150 players.
+MLBPA: Proposed a new bonus pool for those not yet eligible for arbitration, who would split $115 million from central revenue, based on WAR, appearances on an all-MLB team and recognition such as best position player, best pitcher and best rookie.
+Would be split among 150 players.

 MLB: Would agree to a new bonus pool, offering $20 million to be split among 30 players.